jurassic73/nanoleaf_build_notes/README.md

 Stuff to print

 Use the following files for your leaf fronts.
-Quantities will depend on your layout.
+Quantities will depend on your layout as noted above.
 You will slice these with a filament change to print the face white and then the rest black.<br>
 Top_PLA_1_hole.stl<br>
 Top_PLA_2_hole.stl<br>
 Top_PLA_3_hole.stl<br>